And, the Culture Says …

-But, Ginko has been on house arrest per the surgeon’s orders for two weeks of pretty strict rest.
+But, Ginko has been stuck inside at home per the surgeon’s orders for two weeks of pretty strict rest.

-That means he can poke around the house as he likes.
+That means he can wander around the house as he likes.
 And, he can go out to our chain-link dog pen off the garage to potty, but that’s it.